caballero/gbmtools/README.md

 gbmtools
 ========

-Some tools for cancer analysis.
+Some tools for cancer analysis developed in the ISB.